 Learn how to effectively communicate with your vet and you can expect the same in return.
-If you can develop a good connection with your vet, it can lead to long-term benefit for you and your dog.
+If you can develop a good connection with your vet, it can lead to long-term benefits for you and your dog.

 Proper nutrition is fundamental for keeping all dogs healthy.
 Diet directly affects your dog’s skin and coat, weight, energy level, and gastrointestinal function.
 If a problem occurs in one of these areas, it may be related to an improper diet.

 If your dog's response to the diet is poor, it may be time to look into other foods.
 A sudden change in dog foods can cause diarrhea or even vomiting, so switch over gradually unless otherwise directed by your vet.

-If you feed your dog a healthy diet, it should give her plenty of energy.
-However, if your dog can’t release that energy with exercise, it may be released on your furniture, carpet, doorways, or even your prized collection of rare books.
+If you feed your dog a healthy diet, it will give her plenty of energy.
+If your dog can’t release that energy with exercise and activity, she may end up releasing it on your furniture, carpet, doorways, or even your prized collection of rare books.

-It's never too late to start focusing on preventive dental care right now, if you have not already.
-You can brush your dog's teeth, use oral rinses, feed dental treats, or all of the above- just do something.
-And don't forget to talk to your vet about your dog's teeth.
+It's never too late to start focusing on preventive dental care.
+You can brush your dog's teeth, use oral rinses, feed dental treats, or all of the above--just do something.
+It's best not to wait until dental disease threatens your dog's health.
+Of course, be sure to talk to your vet about your dog's teeth.
 Professional cleanings may be necessary from time to time.